Latest deck. The file from your most recent analysis stays next to the report context that explains it.

 When an investor says send me everything, you should have it ready.

 The deck is one document.
 The raise needs more than one link.
-Investor Packet is the destination for the finished materials PitchVault already knows about: your latest deck, score context, Raise Plan, and investor-facing readiness.
+Investor Packet is the destination for the finished materials PitchVault already knows about: your latest deck, active Raise Plan, and investor-facing readiness context.

 Example: a founder preparing materials after a positive first meeting.
 Company details redacted.